 The 42-year-old is an expert taker of free-kicks and penalties, with all of his goals coming from set pieces.
 He is officially recognized as the highest-scoring goalkeeper in football history and he became the first player in his position to score over 100 goals.

 Ceni appeared for Brazil on 16 occasions and was a member of the squad which won the 2002 World Cup in Japan and South Korea, although he didn't play any games during the tournament.

 He enjoyed a glittering career with Sao Paulo, who he played for across three decades.
 In 2005, he helped the team win FIFA's Club World Cup in a victory against Liverpool.

-Leading the tributes to Ceni following what should have been his final match Sunday was fellow 2002 World Cup winner and two-time World Player of the Year Ronaldinho, who took to Twitter to hail his compatriot as a model athlete.
+A fellow 2002 World Cup winner and a two-time World Player of the Year, Ronaldinho took to Twitter to praise his compatriot.